The Alex Moulton Charitable Trust

 The Alex Moulton Charitable Trust was founded by Alex Moulton in 1977.

-Following his death in December 2012, the assets of the Moulton estate passed to the Charitable Trust for safe-keeping, conservation and preservation.
+Following his death in December 2012, the assets of the Moulton estate passed to the Charitable Trust for safekeeping, conservation and preservation.

 As CEO of the Alex Moulton Charitable Trust, Christine Olivieri has led the revitalisation of The Hall, transforming this Grade I listed property into a sustainable heritage and community hub.
 From overseeing restoration projects to developing commercial income streams and securing vital heritage funding, her leadership ensures the long-term future of this remarkable estate.

-Christine and the team at The Hall work together to bring to life the fascinating stories that make this historic site so special.
+Christine and the team at The Hall work together to bring to life the stories that make this historic site so special.

 Christine Olivieri